starship/starship/docs/zh-TW/config/README.md

 ## Nix-shell

-The `nix_shell` module shows the [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html) environment. 這個模組會在 nix-shell 環境中顯示。
+The `nix_shell` module shows the [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html) environment.
+The module will be shown when inside a nix-shell environment.

 ### 選項